asian-mario/r-top/README.md

 ```

-The b-top daemon (or `b-daemon`) active and integrated modes use a TOML configuration file to define the services you want to monitor and manage, the configuration file is automatically created at `~/.config/b-top/services.toml` when you *first* run `b-top -d`.
-The *integrated* mode is still highly experimental, the daemon may run even when b-top is shut down.
+The r-top daemon (or `b-daemon`) active and integrated modes use a TOML configuration file to define the services you want to monitor and manage, the configuration file is automatically created at `~/.config/r-top/services.toml` when you *first* run `r-top -d`.
+The *integrated* mode is still highly experimental, the daemon may run even when r-top is shut down.
 Please use it at your own risk.

 #### Configuration File Location
-- Linux/macOS: `~/.config/b-top/services.toml`
+- Linux/macOS: `~/.config/r-top/services.toml`
-- Custom location: Use `b-top -d -c /path/to/your/config.toml`
+- Custom location: Use `r-top -d -c /path/to/your/config.toml`

 #### Basic Service Structure
 Each service is defined in the `[[services]]` array with the following fields